A Pomeranzian Growth Theory of the Great Divergence: Conclusion

 \section{Conclusion}

-In this study, constructs a growth model that formalizes the idea of \cite{pomeranz2000} and other predecessor economic historians that the relief of land constraints by coal and imports from the New World brought about the Industrial Revolution.
-In the model, all workers initially engage in agricultural production to produce the goods necessary for their subsistence.
+This study constructs a growth model that formalizes the idea of \cite{pomeranz2000} and other economic historians that the relief of land constraints by coal and imports from the New World brought about the Industrial Revolution.
+In this model, all workers initially engage in agricultural production to produce goods necessary for subsistence.
 In such an economy, per capita income is maintained at a subsistence level.
-An exogenous positive shock in land supply allows the production of adequate subsistence goods with limited labor and lifts some workers from subsistence production to manufacturing mass production.
-Owing to the learning-by-doing of these workers in the manufacturing sector, the manufacturing productivity grows.
-This results in a sustained growth in per capita income.
-I quantify the magnitude of the increase in land supply and conduct quantitative exercises.
-The predictions of the model are consistent with facts.
+An exogenous positive shock in land supply allows the production of adequate subsistence goods with limited labor and lifts some workers from subsistence production to full-time manufacturing production.
+Manufacturing productivity has grown because of learning-by-doing of full-time workers in the manufacturing sector.
+This results in sustained growth in per capita income.
+The magnitude of the increase in land supply was quantified and quantitative exercises were conducted.
+The predictions of the model are consistent with these facts.
 The model presented in this study seems to be a plausible candidate for the theory of the Great Divergence.